-- 21. The Accounts Commission has set the following five strategic Audit Priorities that it expects auditors to consider in all work across local government1: - Having clear priorities with a focus on outcomes, supported by effective long term planning (governance and transparency). - The strategic appraisal of options to reshape services in line with priorities.
-This should consider good practice, innovation and collaborative working with partners (financial sustainability). - Ensuring that members and officers have the right knowledge, skills and support to design, develop and deliver effective services in the future (financial sustainability). - Empowering local communities and involving them in the design and delivery of local services and planning for their local area (governance and transparency). - Reporting the organisation's performance in a way that enhances accountability to citizens and communities, helping them contribute better to the delivery of improved outcomes (value for money).

-22. Our consideration of these priorities will be integrated into our 2019/20 audit work.
+- 20. The Accounts Commission has set the following five strategic Audit Priorities that it expects auditors to consider in all work across local government: - Having clear priorities with a focus on outcomes, supported by effective long term planning. - Demonstrating the effective appraisal of options for changing how services are delivered in line with their priorities. - Ensuring that members and officers have the right knowledge, skills and support to design, develop and deliver effective services in the future. - Empowering local communities and involving them in the design and delivery of local services and planning for their local area. - Reporting the organsiation's performance in a way that enhances accountability to citizens and communities, helping them contribute better to the delivery of improved outcomes. - 21.
+Our consideration of these priorities will be integrated into our 2018/19 audit work.
 The extent to which we will report on these will be dependent on the findings of our work as it relates to the four dimensions referred to above and is considered in section 5 of this plan.